LA Guest Lecture: Colleen Mercer Clarke

 She is the 2016 Recipient of the CSLA President’s Award, 2019 Recipient of the International Federation of Landscape Architects President’s Medal and Chair, CSLA Committee on Climate Adaptation.

 Lecture kindly supported by the Ontario Association of Landscape Architects.
-All welcome to attend.
+If you are interested in joining, please email Shayla Spalding, Student Guest Lecture Assistant.

 Contact: Landscape Architecture Guest Lecture Coordinator: Nadia Amoroso, Assistant Professor.